ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

 }
 ~~~

 But how do we vary their heights?
-First, we create an `@Property`, call it `--score` and animate it to increase every time the pipe goes off screen (we can do this just by knowing the time it takes).
+First, we create an `@Property`, call it `--score`, and animate it to increase every time the pipe goes off screen (we can do this just by knowing the time it takes).
 Each pipe is then given a `--pipe-number` (1, 2, 3).
 The below maths then ensures that each pipe has a `--pipe-index` that jumps up by 3 exactly when it completes one passthrough.
 We want this because it means each iteration of each pipe has a different `--pipe-index`.

 ~~~css
 .pipe-frame {